Lung Cancer Treatment - Chemotherapy

 - Loss of appetite

-Side effects of chemotherapy generally disappear after you complete treatment.
+Side effects generally disappear after you complete chemotherapy.

 We offer our patients the opportunity to participate in a variety of new chemotherapy clinical trials.
 Some clinical trials, particularly for locally advanced cancers, and for cancers that have spread to other parts of the body, involve novel combinations of chemotherapy and radiation techniques.

 Your Cancer Center team will advise you if there is a chemotherapy clinical trial appropriate for you.
 See our clinical trials.